keiji-imai/blog/content/_index.md

 draft: false
 ---

-I love to build.
-I'll write about my projects here.
-I'm a freshman at MIT, probably majoring in mechanical engineering with a concentration in robotics.
+I love building things.
+I made this blog to write about my past and ongoing projects.
+I'm currently a freshman at MIT and I think I will major in mechanical engineering with a concentration in robotics ([2A6](https://meche.mit.edu/education/undergraduate/course-2a/control-instrumentation-robotics)).
+I also love to play piano, saxophone, and chess.